Arunan-Kavirajan/AgriPlay/README.md

 # AgriPlay — Gamified Sustainable Farming

 **Short description:** AgriPlay is a gamified system designed to promote sustainable farming practices by engaging users with quests, points, levels, and social features.
-This README section summarizes the implemented features (excluding the unimplemented weather API and AI chatbot) and where to find them in the codebase.
+This README section summarizes the implemented features and where to find them in the codebase.

 ## Implemented features